isaac-mcfadyen/covaxon-ontario-bot/README.md

 Arguments can be listed with the --help flag.
 The following arguments are available:
 ```
---headless - Provide this flag to run in headless mode (no window).
---card - Your Ontario health card number.
+--card - Required.
+Your Ontario health card number.
---invitation-code - Your Covaxon Invitation Code number.
+--invitation-code - Required.
+Your Covaxon Invitation Code number.
---event-code - Your Covaxon Event ID number.
+--event-code - Required.
+Your Covaxon Event ID number.
---location - The nearest city to your location.
+--location - Required.
+The nearest city to your location.
 Please verify that it is in an accepted format.
 Example: "Ottawa, ON, Canada" or "Toronto, ON, Canada"
---pushover-user - Provide your Pushover (https://pushover.net) user token here to allow Pushover notifications to your smartphone.
+--pushover-user - Optional.
+Provide your Pushover (https://pushover.net) user token here to allow Pushover notifications to your smartphone.
 If not provided, the default is notifications on the system the program is run on.
---pushover-tolken - Provide your Pushover (https://pushover.net) application token here to allow Pushover notifications to your smartphone.
+--pushover-tolken - Optional.
+Provide your Pushover (https://pushover.net) application token here to allow Pushover notifications to your smartphone.
 If not provided, the default is notifications on the system the program is run on.
+--headless - Optional.
+Provide this flag to run in headless mode (no window).
 ```

 Any locations you wish to ignore can be placed in ignoreList.txt (case-sensitive and must exactly match; it is recommended to Copy & Paste the location you wish to ignore from your results directly into the file).